On fundamental Fourier coefficients of Siegel modular forms: Part B: The analytic part

 Here, and henceforth $\left\langle {\bf g},{\bf g} \right\rangle_{\bf D}$ denotes the Petersson norm of ${\bf g}$ with respect to $\Gamma_1(\bf D)$ defined by

-We now need to prove a result of the form $A_G \le B^{\omega(r)} A_g$ for some suitable $B>0$ where for an elliptic cusp form $\mf g$ as above; $A_{\mf g}$ in \eqref{ag} is the residue of $\mf g$ in the Rankin-Selberg asymptotic formula for it's Fourier coefficients, with the normalization as in \eqref{rs-f}.
-We achieve this by comparing Petersson norms of certain cusp forms in the integral weight case.

-It is possible to rework all the calculations done for this in \cite{AD} on the spaces $S_\kappa(N,\chi)$ in our situation, but since we need only upper bounds on the sum of square of Fourier coefficients, we may reduce to \cite{AD} via decomposition by characters.
+It is possible to rework all the calculations done for this in \cite{AD} on the spaces $S_\kappa(N,\chi)$ in our situation, but since a major portion of the work requires only upper bounds on the sum of square of Fourier coefficients, we may reduce to \cite{AD} via decomposition by characters.